teltek/Galicaster-doc/DeveloperGuide/Committers.md

 To facilitate this, committers will share the following privileges:

 * Write access to the codebase.
-(Note: All code contributed by a commiter needs to be reviewed by a different committer, see [REVIEWING-RULES.md](REVIEWING-RULES.md) for more information)
+(Note: All code contributed by a commiter needs to be reviewed by a different committer, see [Reviewing Rules](ReviewingRules.md) for more information)
 * Access to the private committers mailing list.
 * Vote on the product design and the project direction.